MohitAswani/NFTMarketPlace/NOTES.md

 * We install the ipfs-http-client so as to upload the content of the NFT to ipfs (which is a decentralized file system) before we mint it.

-* Install open zeppelin contract library which is a library secure and pre-built contracts that devs can import the contracts into their projects.
+* Install open zeppelin contract library which is a library of secure and pre-built contracts that devs can import the contracts into their projects.

-* We use open zeppelin contract to import ERC-721 NFT standard.
+* We use open zeppelin contracts to import ERC-721 NFT standard.

 * Install open zeppelin using : `npm i @openzeppelin/contracts@4.5.0`.